actatum88/holbertonschool-simple_shell/README.md

 # About:
 This is a group project for Holberton School Tulsa, OK to write a simple Unix command interpreter for Holberton School Tulsa, OK.
-Alexandra Tatum and Conner Curtis were group partners for the project on July 29th, 2022.
+Friday, July 29th, 2022.

 ## Tasks:
 ### Write a UNIX command line interpreter.